-Efforts have been made in recent years to help Estonia regain its status of full rights as a maritime country by the Baltic Sea.
+Efforts have been made in recent years to help Estonia regain its status with full rights as a maritime country by the Baltic Sea.
 Shipbuilding is on the increase: old boat-building traditions are being researched and ancient models are being constructed.
-Shipbuilding can once again be studied at the university level.
-Young people are encouraged to take up sailing, offering them various study programmes and summer camps.
+Young people are encouraged to take up sailing.
 The seaside local governments try to bring people closer to a life linked with the sea, organising maritime days and thematic festivals in different locations along the entire coast of Estonia.